kafkaesque-io/pulsar-test-results/pulsar-test-plan.md

 ### Python (C++ wrapped) client

-Since new client version won't be released, use previous version

 - [ ] Connect Python client with TLS and token-based authentication
 - [ ] Producer on secure Python client
 - [ ] Consumer on secure Python client
 - [ ] Reader on secure Python client

 ### Java client

-Since new client version won't be released, use previous version

 - [ ] Connect Java client with TLS and token-based authentication
 - [ ] Producer on secure Java client